D-Day: The Allies Invade Europe

 d-day

-At the Tehran Conference in August 1943, Allied leaders scheduled Overlord to take place on or about May 1, 1944.
+At the Tehran Conference in August 1943, Allied leaders scheduled Overlord to take no later than May 1, 1944.
 In the meantime, they prepared ceaselessly for the attack.
 Trucks, tanks, and tens of thousands of troops poured into England.
 “We were getting ready for one of the biggest adventures of our lives,” an American sergeant said.
 “We couldn’t wait.”
 Meanwhile, the American and British air forces in England conducted a tremendous bombing campaign that targeted railroad bridges and roadways in northern France to prevent the Germans from bringing in reserves to stop the invasion.

-Allied leaders set June 5, 1944, as the invasion’s D-Day.
-But on the morning of June 4, foul weather over the English Channel forced Eisenhower to postpone the attack for 24 hours.
+After General Dwight D. Eisenhower was appointed Supreme Commander, he and General Sir Bernard L. Montgomery modified the plan, expanding the size of the beachhead and the number of divisions in the initial assault.
+This, led Allied leaders to set June 5, 1944, as the invasion’s D-Day.
+But on the morning of June 4, meteorologists predicted foul weather over the English Channel on the 5th, leading Eisenhower to postpone the attack for 24 hours.
 The delay was unnerving for soldiers, sailors, and airmen, but when meteorologists forecast a brief window of clearer weather over the channel on June 6, Eisenhower made the decision to go.
 It was one of the gutsiest decisions of the war.

 Just after midnight on June 6, Allied airborne troops began dropping behind enemy lines.
 Their job was to blow up bridges, sabotage railroad lines, and take other measures to prevent the enemy from rushing reinforcements to the invasion beaches.
 Hours later, the largest amphibious landing force ever assembled began moving through the storm-tossed waters toward the beaches.
 Most of the Americans were packed into flat-bottomed Higgins boats launched from troop transports 10 miles from the French coastline.
 Vomit filled the bottom of the boats, and as water kept rushing in over the gunwales, the green-faced men had to bail this vile stew with their helmets.
 Though it was cold, the men were sweating.